Finding the nonnegative minimal solutions of Cauchy PDEs in a volatility-stabilized market: Introduction

 \section{Introduction}

-Stochastic Portfolio Theory (SPT), introduced by Robert Fernholz \cite{fernholz2002stochastic}, analyzes portfolio behavior and the structure of the equity market.
-No assumption is made regarding the existence of an equivalent (local) martingale measure, that is, arbitrage opportunities are not excluded.
-An important topic, the relative arbitrage opportunity, is first defined in the SPT.
-The focus of the relative arbitrage problem is to generate a strategy that almost surely outperforms a benchmark portfolio at the end of a certain time horizon and look for the highest relative return.
-The best possible relative arbitrage opportunity is constructed in \cite{fernholz2010optimal} with respect to the market portfolio.
-Specific examples of the market, including the stabilized volatility model, in which there is relative arbitrage, are introduced in \cite{fernholz2005relative}.
-In \cite{ichiba2020relative} and \cite{yang2023relative}, investors can have influence on stock price processes, and this results in a relative arbitrage problem with interactions between investors.
+Stochastic Portfolio Theory (SPT), introduced by Robert Fernholz \cite{fernholz2002stochastic}, provides a framework for analyzing the behavior of the portfolio and the structure of the equity markets.
+Unlike models in traditional portfolio theory, SPT does not rely on the existence of an equivalent (local) martingale measure, thereby allowing for the possibility of relative arbitrage opportunities.
+A key concept within SPT is relative arbitrage, which involves the construction of investment strategies that almost surely outperform a given benchmark portfolio over a specified time horizon, with a focus on maximizing relative returns.
+The optimization of relative arbitrage strategies with respect to the market portfolio is derived in \cite{fernholz2010optimal} with respect to the market portfolio.
+Specific market models, such as the stabilized volatility model, which demonstrate the existence of relative arbitrage opportunities, are introduced in \cite{fernholz2005relative}.
+Further developments in \cite{ichiba2020relative} and \cite{yang2023relative} extend the theory to account for investor interactions, where individual investors influence the dynamics of stock capitalization, and the relative arbitrage problem becomes a stochastic differential game.